lorenzwoehr/link-spacing-variables/README.md

 $ npm run build
 ```

-Now you can import the Bar Chart plugin from within the Figma desktop app (`Plugins > Development > Import plugin from manifest...` from the right-click menu)!
+Now you can import the plugin from within the Figma desktop app (`Plugins > Development > Import plugin from manifest...` from the right-click menu)!

 ## How it works